Do You Get Angry And Frustrated With Your Children?

 Nobody is to blame.
 Our ignorance of Real Love has simply perpetuated over generations.
 We don’t know how to love unconditionally because we’ve never seen it or felt it with any consistency.

-You're Angry and You Want to Stop It
+You're an Angry Parent and You Want to Stop

 I know you’ve tried to change your anger: books, programs, self-control, maybe counseling, maybe medications.